r-uby-dev/roda-llm/README.md

 roda-llm is a [Roda](https://roda.jeremyevans.net) plugin that provides a framework for deploying multiple [llm.rb](https://github.com/r-uby-dev/llm#readme) agents within your Roda, Rack or Rails application.
-The HTTP endpoints are provided via a Roda app that can be mounted within your own Rack/Rails app.
-It makes it trivial to deploy multiple agents at scale while letting you focus on the code that makes your agent useful rather than the glue that makes it functional.

-The plugin includes a custom HTML5 web element (`<agent-console>...</agent-console>`) that can be used to provide a web interface to an llm.rb agent with a little bit of HTML markup.
+The plugin includes a custom HTML5 element (`<agent-console>...</agent-console>`) that can be used to attach a web console to your agents.
+The `agent-console` element is provided by a small JavaScript file that is written in vanilla JavaScript.

 ## Install